 Supporting the Nation's Most Vulnerable Youth

 The Administration for Children and Families' Family and Youth Services Bureau (FYSB) is a key contributor to building evidence and stimulating innovation.
-FYSB, which provides funding to any state willing to apply, has used a variety of funding streams, including the Personal Responsibility Education Program, the Title V State Abstinence Education Grant Program, Competitive Abstinence Education, Sexual Risk Avoidance Education, and the Personal Responsibility Education Innovative Strategies Program.
+FYSB, which provides funding to any state willing to apply, has used a variety of funding streams, including the Personal Responsibility Education Program (PREP), the Title V State Sexual Risk Avoidance Education (SRAE) Grant Program, Sexual Risk Avoidance Education (SRAE) Program General Departmental-Funded, and the Personal Responsibility Education Innovative Strategies (PREIS) Program.
 This support has allowed states to provide a greater focus on their most vulnerable populations and integrate adulthood preparation subjects, thus promoting a more holistic approach that empowers all youth to become healthy adults.

 One Goal.
 Many Partners.